catalyst-cloud/catalystcloud-docs/source/network/networks.rst

 ***********

-Catalyst operates a number of recursive DNS servers in each cloud region for use by Catalyst Cloud instances, free of charge.
+Catalyst operates a number of recursive DNS servers in each cloud region for use by Sky TV instances, free of charge.
 They are:

 +----------+------------------------------------------------+
 |  Region  | DNS Servers                                    |